DFE-Digital/bat-design-history/app/posts/find-teacher-training/2024-06-18-improving-course-pages.md

 ![Screenshot of entry requirement section of the course page after the design changes](entry-requirements-after.png)

-Moved information for International candidates to collapsed sections.
+Moved information for international candidates to collapsed sections.

 ![Screenshot of information for non-UK citizens after the design changes](international-candidates-after.png)